galantelab/sideRETRO/docs/usage.rst

 keeps the same meaning as they have in the ``process-sample`` command.
 The others need some explanation.
-All we've done here was to ask for a minimum number of 5 reads of contribution from each input SAM/BAM file to consider a clustering region as a retrocopy cadidate (with ``-g`` option); a minimum distance of 1000000 bp from the parental gene to resolve some doubtfull overlaps (``-x`` option), a minimum number of 15 crossing reads over the putative insertion point to consider heterozygosis evidence (``-C``) and, importantly, a BED file with a list of regions to be ignored at the clustering process called
+All we've done here was to ask for a minimum number of 5 reads of contribution from each input SAM/BAM file to consider a clustering region as a retrocopy candidate (with ``-g`` option); a minimum distance of 1000000 bp from the parental gene to resolve some doubtful overlaps (``-x`` option), a minimum number of 15 crossing reads over the putative insertion point to consider heterozygosis evidence (``-C``) and, importantly, a BED file with a list of regions to be ignored at the clustering process called